patriciocostilla/rpg-examples/README.md

 1. Show on screen the factorial of an arbitrary number N.
 1. Show on screen all the even numbers from 1 to N, given an arbitrary N.
 1. Show on screen the first N numbers of fibonacci sequence, given an arbitrary N.
+1. Given an arbitrary number N, determine if it is a prime number.
 1. Print on screen the first N prime numbers, given an arbitrary N.
 1. Read a file and show it's records on screen.
 1. Given an arbitrary number (N), get the binary representation of it.
+1. Given two arbitrary numbers, M and N, get the n-base representation of M